-Calcium: Take a bioavailable source of calcium daily such as Bone Restore with Vitamin K2 from Life Extension or Bone Up by Jarrow Formulas with both breakfast and dinner.
-These supplements contain calcium plus all of the cofactors needed for absorption including vitamin K2, magnesium, and vitamin D3.
+Calcium: Take a bioavailable source of calcium daily such as Bone Restore with Vitamin K2 from Life Extension or Solaray Cal-Mag Citrate plus D3 & K2 with both breakfast and dinner.
+This supplement contains calcium plus all of the cofactors needed for absorption including vitamin K2, magnesium, and vitamin D3.
 This enables the mineralization of your bone collagen matrix.
-These products also contain other important minerals for the bones such as zinc, manganese, and boron.
+This product also contains other important minerals for the bones such as zinc, manganese, and boron.
 You can also take water-soluble Calcium Citrate or Calcium Citrate Malate and then add in the vitamin K2, magnesium, and vitamin D3 yourself at the same time.

 Not all calcium supplements are created equal.
 In fact, most calcium pills are not absorbed well because they are missing essential cofactors like vitamin K2 and magnesium.
 This is a reason why calcium can end up in the wrong place, such as in the arteries or in kidney stones.
 If a person is low in vitamin K2 for example, calcium may deposit in tissues other than bone.
-Calcium in hard tablet form like calcium carbonate or coral calcium is often not absorbed well.
+Calcium in hard tablet forms like calcium carbonate, oyster shell, or coral calcium are often not absorbed well.
 Water-soluble forms like calcium citrate and calcium citrate malate have been shown to have higher absorption rates.
 Taking a highly-bioavailable calcium capsule with vitamin K2, magnesium, and vitamin D3 with a meal makes all the difference.

 Magnesium: Take 1 capsule with your calcium for added absorption and to prevent muscles from cramping.
 My favorites are magnesium glycinate, asporotate, and citrate.
 Try to avoid magnesium oxide, which is the cheapest form of magnesium.